-Ranked by total US dollar amounts spent by product category, the world’s 200 top imported consumer products were worth an overall $8.2 trillion in 2020.
-That metric represents 46.7% of the overall spending on all globally imported goods ($17.5 trillion) for the year.
+Ranked by total US dollar amounts spent by product category, the world’s 200 top imported consumer products were worth $10.3 trillion in 2021.

 Changes in global consumer demand for essential imports offer future opportunities for international suppliers who correctly anticipate which upward or downward trends will continue.

 Economics educator BoyceWire defines a consumer product as a final good or end product that a business creates for consumers to buy.
 For example, consumers often purchase refined petroleum oil at the gas station while imported crude oil is an intermediate good subject to further processing before being sold to end users.